AARs (After Action Reports)

 Battle continued between my charging cavarly company,

-supported with my score of tanks and scouts, and
+supported with my score of tanks and scouts,

 Marine troops deployed in a defencing chain along the